1. Stopped By The Police On The Street, Now What?

 ANSWER:

 Yes.
-There are various reasons police may stop you.
+There are various reasons police may stop you and you can always ask them what the reason for a stop is.
 They may be performing lawful search for a person or object, or may be looking for the perpetrator or a reported crime.
-It is a good idea to remain calm.
 The police officer may simply want to ask you if you have seen anything suspicious, or if you have seen someone of a particular description.
 This is why it is important first to stay calm and to cooperate.
 The police may not arrest for no reason, but they may stop you and in some cases search you if they have reasonable suspicion.
 As a youth, however, your best interests are protected by the Constitution, including the right to be treated in a manner that is appropriate for your age.

 However, the law allows officers to call upon a person to provide their names and address, where: